Mercandj/presentation/mwm-3-kotlin-1/presentation/PITCHME.md

 In the Android developer context:

 <span style="color:gray; font-size:0.5em;">
-    - Why use this langage
+    - Why use this language
-    - Where use this langage
+    - Where use this language
     - What is the cost/overhead
     - Decompile basic Kotlin to Java
 </span>

+Note:

+- Presentation in 3 parts
+- How MWM use / will use this language
+- We suppose that the person who are listening are Android developers and know Java

 ---